-Master of Science in Pharmaceutical Sciences, Doctor of Philosophy in Pharmaceutical Sciences
+Doctor of Philosophy in Pharmaceutical Sciences, Master of Science in Pharmaceutical Sciences

 The programs leading to the Master of Science degree are designed to equip individuals to contribute to advances in areas of pharmacy, allied health and the biosciences.
 The master’s programs develop skills in critical thinking so as to prepare graduates for positions in research, industry, education and medical settings.
 In addition, graduates learn to interpret and critically review basic and clinical research in order to foster lifelong learning.